FarronF/limerick-council-meetings/meetings/2016/03/14-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 12th February 2016.md

 in fairness very limited circumstances, which I will deal with below, grant relief to a

-party who had been induced to enter into an agreement by virtue of the--- 21
+party who had been induced to enter into an agreement by virtue of the
+---
+21

 misrepresentation made by the other contracting party.
 Such relief is equitable